Humans-of-Julia/TypeDBClient.jl/docs/src/contributing.md

 Our reference client is the [Python version](https://dev.grakn.ai/docs/client-api/python), which can be found also on [PyPi](https://pypi.org/project/grakn-client/#history).

-However, there are some design guidelines on how to roll an own client [here](https://dev.grakn.ai/docs/client-api/python) and an introductory blog on how to start [here](https://blog.grakn.ai/grakn-python-driver-how-to-roll-your-own-b010bbd73023).
+However, there are some design guidelines on how to roll a client [here](https://dev.grakn.ai/docs/client-api/python) and an introductory blog on how to start [here](https://blog.grakn.ai/grakn-python-driver-how-to-roll-your-own-b010bbd73023).

 The introductory blog is for Grakn 1.x iteration, so it can only serve as a general introduction.
 Requirements for Grakn 2.0 are likely a bit different.